thuso-kgori/shoppe-app/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+You can run your appl ication in dev mode that enables live coding using:
 ```shell script
 ./mvnw compile quarkus:dev
 ```